MeloMellow/simple-app/app/README.md

 API_PORT=3434
 ```

-## Build
+## Running in dev mode

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+Run `npm start` to start the project in development mode.
+The project will be running at http://localhost:4200.
+If you want to change the port or see more advanced configuration, you can consult Angular's own documentation and modify the packge.json as you need.

 ## Running unit tests